-Six Bible Verses to Help You Stay Balanced & Healthy During the Holiday Season
+Six Bible Verses to Help You Stay Balanced & Healthy During the Holiday Season and into 2019

 Posted on November 02 2018

 The Holidays are coming!
 It's such a special time of the year - celebrations and good times with friends, coworkers, and of course, family.
 However, it is often a time of year filled with tremendous stress for so many people, especially women.
 Let's try putting these biblical principles to work this year and perhaps things will flow more smoothly.
 I know that I plan on giving it a try!

 Seek the Lord and his strength; seek his presence continually!

 Make Time for The Lord During The Holidays

 Ironically, during the holiday season, when extra time is nowhere to be found, we probably need to be in the word of God more than ever.
 It can seem almost impossible to get some alone and quiet time to turn our thoughts to our Father in heaven.

 Get creative about reading the Bible if you’re struggling to do so.
 Listen to the audio version of the Bible on your phone or in the car.
 Try reading for five minutes before you get out of bed in the morning.
 It's a phenomenal way to start your day!
 You might even consider starting a special Thanksgiving reading plan or Advent devotional to help you focus on God during this time of year.

 2) Galatians 5:16-18

 But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
 But if you are led by the Spirit, you are not under the law